maziac/DeZog/design/design.md

 Although the same process is used and therefore it is technically possible to directly call methods of the 'ZesaruxDebugSession' it is not done.
 Instead the intended way (through 'customRequest' which uses sockets) is chosen.

-## Asynchronicity

-vscode is highly asynchronous.
-All requests start with the 'request' and end with a 'response'.
-The 'response' would be typically generated in another function e.g. as a response from the zesarux socket answer.
-Meanwhile vscode could have sent another request either for the same (see stackTraceRequest) or for something else.

-Since this debug adapter has to maintain a reference/object map/list it is necessary to reset this list sometimes (to free the objects).
-This list is global whcih leads to asynchronicity problems.

-Therefore all requests (next, scopesRequest, stackTraceRequest, variablesRequest etc.) from vscode are added to a queue the so-called
-CallSerializer (this.serializer).
-So that they are executed and responded to in exactly the order they come in.

 ## Showing variables, call stacks etc.